Personal Independence Payment: Daily living component

 There are two components of PIP: daily living and mobility needs.
 Each component can be paid at standard or enhanced rates.

 The PIP daily living component is paid at one of two rates: standard or enhanced.
-Individuals may be entitled to the daily living component if they need help with things like preparing or eating food, dressing and undressing, or making decisions about money, assessed on a points system.
+Individuals may be entitled to the daily living component if they need help with daily living skills including preparing or eating food, dressing and undressing, or making decisions about money, assessed on a points system.

 Eligibility

-To qualify for the daily living part of PIP, applicants must need help more than half of the time with things like:
+To qualify for the daily living part of PIP, applicants must need help more than half of the time with the following daily living skills: